 The Traveling Salesman Problem poses the following question: Given a list of locations and the distances between each pair of locations, what is the shortest route available that visits each location exactly once and then returns to the first location?

 Route planners address this dilemma.
-Drivers receive the best directions to cover all locations with the shortest path possible.
+Drivers or field salespeople receive the best directions to cover all locations with the shortest path possible.

 The Vehicle Routing Problem